Strong cosmological constraints on the neutrino magnetic moment: Introduction

 Furthermore, for Dirac neutrinos, a non-vanishing magnetic moment would induce the production of right-handed (RH) neutrinos via spin-flip of left-handed (LH) neutrinos in an external electromagnetic field.
 For a supernova, where LH neutrinos are trapped and RH neutrinos are not, this would imply a very efficient energy loss mechanism~\cite{Barbieri:1988nh,Barbieri:1988xw,Notzold:1988kz}.
 Spin-flip processes may also play a significant role in the early Universe, given the large number of charged particles generating electromagnetic fields required for this process to take place.
-The production of RH neutrinos in this case would affect the predictions of the light-elements abundance because of the increased number of relativistic degrees of freedom $N_\mathrm{eff}$~\cite{Morgan:1981psa,Morgan:1981zy,Fukugita:1987uy,Loeb:1989dr}.
+The production of RH neutrinos in this case would affect the predictions of the light-elements abundances because of the increased number of relativistic degrees of freedom $N_\mathrm{eff}$~\cite{Morgan:1981psa,Morgan:1981zy,Fukugita:1987uy,Loeb:1989dr}.
 In the past, the above observables were used to derive the constraint $\mu\lesssim6.2\times10^{-11}\mu_{B}$~\cite{Elmfors:1997tt}, a result considerably less stringent than the current astrophysical limits.
-The analysis of Ref.~\cite{Elmfors:1997tt}, however, did not account for the spin flip processes in the electromagnetic field generated by charged particles other than electrons and positrons.
-In the early universe, especially above the phase transition of the Quantum Chromodynamics (QCD), we expect a large number of charged particles and thus more efficient spin-flip processes.
-Current and upcoming cosmological surveys severely constrain the number of relativistic degrees of freedom $\Neff$.
-These constraints can be directly translated into tighter bounds on $\mu$.
-This encouraged us to revise the analysis and to update the results, accounting for all the relevant contributions in the early universe.
+The analysis of Ref.~\cite{Elmfors:1997tt}, however, did not account for spin-flip processes in the electromagnetic field generated by charged particles other than electrons and positrons.
+In the early Universe, especially above the phase transition of the Quantum Chromodynamics (QCD), we expect a large number of charged particles and thus more efficient spin-flip processes.
+Current and upcoming cosmological surveys severely constrain $\Neff$, leading to tighter bounds on $\mu$.
+A recent analysis in this direction was performed in Ref.~\cite{Li:2022dkc}.
+The study presented a detailed calculation of the neutrino chirality flipping rate in a thermal plasma, including a careful and consistent consideration of soft scattering and the plasmon effect in finite temperature field theories.
+This analysis found that a NMM above $2.7\times10^{-12}\mu_B$ is excluded by current CMB (Cosmic Microwave Background) and BBN (Big-Bang Nucleosynthesis) measurements of $\Delta N_{eff}$.
+Here, we revisit and improve on this calculation of RH neutrino production in the early Universe, extensively discussing the cosmological implications.